dennyzhang/remote-commands-servers/README.md

 Run remote ssh commands on multiple servers

 People can:
-1. Run command sequentially or parallelly
+1. People can choose how many concurrent executors we support.
-2. When sequentially, people can choose whether to stop if previous servers has failed.
+2. If the count of concurrent executors is 1, we run remote ssh commands sequentially.
-3. When parallelly, people can choose how many concurrent executors we should have.
+3. People can specify whether to quit and abort following servers, if previous batch has any errors.